Bioconductor/mirror/Migrating.md

-*The examples below use HTTPS authentication, however you are free to substitute using SSH if you prefer, in all cases USER should be replaced by your Github username, and REPO should be replaced by your package name*
+*The examples below use HTTPS authentication, however you are free to substitute using SSH if you prefer, in all cases USER should be replaced by your GitHub username, and REPO should be replaced by your package name*

 ## Install Git-Svn Pre-Requisites ##